Epicrex/NieR-Automata-Dialogue/README.md

 - A2: YoRHa Number 2 Type-A (A = Attacker)

 # Quotes
-- "Do you think games are silly little things?" ~ ending E
+- "Do you think games are silly little things?" ~ ending E by the game itself
 - "I taught the children what fear is.
 I felt they had to know so they wouldn't heedlessly run into danger.
 But... instead..." ~ A2
 - "I seek to learn and adopt all facets of humanity!
 Some desire love!
 Others family!
 Only then did I realize the truth...the core of humanity... is conflict.
 They fight.
 Steal.
 Kill.
 This is humanity in its purest form!" ~ one of the twins
 - "We've destroyed machines beyond counting.
 Perhaps someone sees that as a sin." ~ 2B